BLOG

 Rating: 4

-Poo Poo Point lies on a shoulder of West Tiger Mountain, and a small knoll there is topped by a mast with a windsock.
+Poo Poo Point lies on the shoulder of West Tiger Mountain, and a small knoll there is topped by a mast with a windsock.
 The knoll is only a few feet higher than the surrounding area, but it qualifies Poo Poo Point – if minimally – as one of West Tiger’s summits.

 This hike reaches Poo Poo Point via a forested route, beginning from either of two trailheads near Issaquah High School.
 For the very different hike that reaches Poo Poo Point via a steep, rocky trail beginning near the glider field, see our entry for the Chirico Trail.